-Subject to the specifications in paragraph 1.4 of Appendix B. and providing clause 5.4.3 is not contravened, either protection from surface damage to the face, sides and shoulders of the blade or repair to the blade after surface damage, material that is not rigid, either at the time of its application to the blade or subsequently, may be placed on these surfaces.
+Subject to the specifications in paragraph 1.4 of Appendix B. and providing clause 5.4.3 is not contravened, material that is not rigid, either at the time of its application to the blade or subsequently, may be placed on these surfaces.